Corporate Mission Statement

 There are also several other credos that are contained in Sumitomo's Business Philosophy.

 One example is: "Benefit for self and others, private and public interests are one and the same."
 To put it another way, Sumitomo's business, while benefiting Sumitomo, must also benefit the nation and benefit society.
 This represents the corporate vision that the Sumitomo Corporation Group as a whole must pursue at all times.

-The second credo is "Grand Design."
+The second credo is "Farsighted Planning."
 This derives from copper mine management, Sumitomo's core business in its early days, which required long-term vision and continuous effort.
 This attitude of viewing business from a broad and long-term perspective and working for the benefit of the entire nation and society based on foresight of the future has been inherited from preceding Company operators.

 The third credo is "People are our most important asset."
 The cultivation and development of human resources has always been our most important concern regardless of the times.